davenicoll/slalom-badge-pi/README.md

 ## Building an image

 You'll need some disk space.
 Probably about 25GB.
-You'll also need a linux/macOS environment.
+You'll also need a linux(~~/macOS~~ linux-only for the moment) environment.

 There's a `makefile` in the project root, to aid with installing dependencies, building an image, and removing unused files.